akinnear/spring-mock-custom-validation/README.md

 # spring-mock-custom-validation
 This a simple example of how to write a unit test which creates an injectable mock for a custom validator.
+It also mocks a custom validator faking that validation occurred.

+## To inject a mock into a custom validator
-To start create an annotation for your custom validation, in my case it was ```ValidLogin```.
+Create an annotation for your custom validation

-Next create a constraint validator, in my case it was ```ValidLoginValidator```.
+Create a constraint validator

-Code the validator and include any dependencies you need, in my case I created a simplistic interface,  ```IUserRepository```, to tell me if a user name is valid.
+Code the validator and include any dependencies you need

 Next add an instance of ```LocalValidatorFactoryBean``` to your context
 ```java